akeylesslabs/akeyless-ruby-sdk/README.md

 # swagger_client

-SwaggerClient - the Ruby gem for the AKEYLESS Vault API
+akeyless-api-gateway - the Ruby library for AKEYLESS Vault API

 RESTFull API for interacting with AKEYLESS Vault API